A 20th-Century Industrial Fortress In A Gold Rush Era Disguise

 A Modern Misfit Joins the Past

-In the 1960s, as Old Sacramento was being reconstructed to look like the California Gold Rush era of the 1800s, this more modern 1925 industrial monolith didn’t exactly fit the aesthetic the State was seeking .
-To save the building (and to avoid a challenging, costly and hazardous demolition), architects removed the oversized modern warehouse windows and created a false facade on the street-facing side to help it blend in with the Gold Rush aesthetic of its neighbors.
+In the 1960s, as Old Sacramento was being reconstructed to look like the California Gold Rush era of the 1800s, this more modern 1927 industrial monolith didn’t exactly fit the aesthetic the State was seeking.
+To save the building (and to avoid a challenging, costly and hazardous demolition), architects removed the oversized modern warehouse windows and created a false facade on the street-facing side to help it blend in with the aesthetic of its neighbors.

 The HIDDEN Loading Docks: When entering the building, you will notice that there are three steps up.
 Once inside, you would be standing on what was once a high-capacity elevated loading dock.
 Behind the 1960s renovation lies a building designed for massive cargo, not foot traffic.
-In the alley behind the building (now the Back Door Lounge bar and restaurant), the soaring staircases in that space are the literal ghosts of the receiving platforms where paper was hoisted from delivery trucks.
+In the alley behind the building (now the Back Door Lounge bar and restaurant), the soaring staircases are the remnants of the receiving platforms where paper was hoisted from delivery trucks.

 The Concrete Fortress